We Analyzed the Future Direction of Dorian LPG Ltd. (LPG), Here is What We Found

 Sponsored

-The average price from analysts is $18.36, which is $0.24 above the current price.
-LPG currently public float of 34.56M and currently shorts hold a 4.44% ratio of that float.
-Today, the average trading volume of LPG was 516.28K shares.
+The average price from analysts is $18.43, which is -$0.15 below the current price.
+LPG currently public float of 34.53M and currently shorts hold a 4.44% ratio of that float.
+Today, the average trading volume of LPG was 559.25K shares.

 LPG’s Market Performance